Accessible-Technology-in-Sign/SLR-GTk-android-core/slrcore/src/main/java/com/ccg/slrcore/lookup/Usage.md

 implementation("androidx.media3:media3-exoplayer-dash:1.3.1")
 implementation("androidx.media3:media3-ui:1.3.1")
 ```

+## Usage Example
+The following example demonstrates how to use `ASLVideoView` in an activity with Jetpack Compose.

 ### Step 1: Add `ASLVideoView` to Your Layout
 You can use `ASLVideoView` inside a `Composable` using `AndroidView` from Jetpack Compose.
 Here is a simple example that shows entering a word into a text field and showing the ASL video on click of a button: